the-turing-way/the-turing-way/book/website/reproducible-research/code-quality/code-quality-robust.md

 All programming languages have the option to raise an error.
 These errors can come in different flavors.
 Two main flavors that you will find in most programming languages are 'warning' and 'error'.
-A 'warning' is less severe than an 'error'; it indicates a potential problem, but does not stop the program.
+A '**warning**' is less severe than an 'error'; it indicates a potential problem, but does not stop the program.
-An 'error' is thrown when the program needs to halt.
+An '**error**' is thrown when the program needs to halt.

 Thus, error types fit well with the different ways of dealing with unmet assumptions: